Mónica Serra General Manager La Roche Posay Spain & Portugal

 The project has lasted about a year.
 It consisted of looking for spaces, which until now were very focused on business and strategy, to talk about team and team building.
 And to start identifying what kind of team we wanted to be and how we were going to achieve it.
 As managers are also part of a team, it is interesting that someone from outside guides you to make everyone participate in this ecosystem, focusing on a common goal and a shared vision.

 These were monthly sessions, highly customized.
 We adapted them according to the need.
 It was a co-created work between what we told and what the EEC coach observed.
-I loved that it was so personalized, so month by month, and depending on what was happening, we were also integrating the contexts of the team.
+I loved that it was so personalised, so month by month, and depending on what was happening, we were also integrating the contexts of the team.
 Many things happen in a year, there are people who leave, people who join...
-In the business there were moments with better results, others with worse ones, and we included all of that in the journey.
+In the business there were times with better results, others with worse ones, and we included all of that in the journey.

 No doubt about it, the coach's gaze is a work of craftsmanship.
 His diagnosis, his analysis... everything was a very fine source of information, very accurate to reality, which allowed for the design of spaces for conversation so that precisely that which was missing could emerge.